sanlocoz/truss/README.md

 # truss
-Truss Stiffness Method Analysis of Structure
+Analysis of Truss using Stiffness Method